Would you trust a machine translator to tell your story?

 Google Translate serves as a resource, albeit an unreliable one, that functions more like a pair of training wheels than a road to language acquisition or localization.

 In other words, Google Translate will not help you speak Spanish effectively.
 It won’t help you sound like a native speaker either.

 I know this because I had to translate my husband’s hardship letter for his visa.
 The translation that Google Translate provided us was “correct” but we lost Javier’s voice.
 We didn’t need a word-for-word replication but a story that would show why my husband needs to stay in the United States with his family.

 If I wouldn’t trust Google Translate to tell my husband’s story, why would I trust it to help me learn a language?
 More importantly, why should anyone rely on it?

 Before we take Google Translate to the chopping block, let’s see what makes it so attractive (and unattractive) in the first place.
-Clearly it has some qualities that’s luring people into its deceptively understanding arms!
+Clearly, it has some qualities that are luring people into its deceptively understanding arms!

 What is Google Translate?